Janissha-15/University/README.md

 ### Rankings and Display
 - **View rankings**: Students can view their rankings in their enrolled courses.
-- **Ranking criteria**: Rankings are based on CGPA and number of projects and and participation in other clubs.
+- **Ranking criteria**: Rankings are based on CGPA and number of projects and participation in other clubs.

 ### File Management
 - **Data storage**: Store and update course data, student data, and waitlists in respective files.